Hussain702/Hussain702/README.md

 - 👋 Hi, I'm @Hussain702!

 - 👀 I'm interested in data science.
-- 🌱 I'm currently learning assembly language and Python.
+- 🌱 I'm currently learning Data Engineering ML/AI and Python.
-- 💞️ I'm looking to collaborate on data science projects or anything related to assembly language and Python.
+- 💞️ I'm looking to collaborate on data science projects or anything related to data engineering ML/AI.

 📫 How to reach me:
 - LinkedIn: (https://www.linkedin.com/in/mian-hussain-ali-a09761252/)